Covid 19 Omicron scare: Chris Hipkins says up to 100 people isolating after close contact with Omicron case - NZ Herald

 "But we need to do more.
 Parts of the world are going back into lockdown and experiencing major disruption, and with these extra steps we aim to keep Omicron at bay to ensure New Zealanders get the break they deserve and businesses can remain open."

-As Hipkins prepared to front the media, Etheridge has again posted on social media about his regrets.
+As Hipkins prepared to front the media, Etheridge again posted on social media about his regrets.

 While still in self-isolation, he posted photos of himself drinking on a beach, sending Christmas greetings from New Zealand and giving thanks for an amazing year in which his album reached the top of the UK Dance Charts.